oracle-livelabs/apex/social-media-app/4-customize-app-homepage/4-customize-app-homepage.md

     ![Save and Run button](images/save-and-run.png "")

-    **Once your signed in (if you weren't already), your app should look like this:**
+    **Once you are signed in (if you weren't already), your app should look like this:**

     ![The update app after the changes](images/updated-app.png "")